WindowsNT/ScreenCapture/README.md

 Where:

 * HasVideo = 1 -> You are capturing video.
 If this is set, the output file must be an MP4 or an ASF regardless of if you have audio or not.
 * HasAudio = 1 -> You are capturing audio.
 If this is set and you do not have a video, the output file must be an MP3 or FLAC.
+For AAC, you must use MP4.
 * AudioFrom = a vector of which audio devices you want to capture.
 Each element is a tuple of the device unique ID (as returned by the enumeration, see VISTAMIXERS::EnumVistaMixers()) and a vector of the channels you want to record from.

 The library can also record from a playback device (like your speakers) in loopback.
 You can specify multiple sources of recording and the library will mix them all into the final audio stream.

 * VIDEO_ENCODING_FORMAT -> One of MFVideoFormat_H264, MFVideoFormat_HEVC, MFVideoFormat_VP90, MFVideoFormat_VP80.
-* AUDIO_ENCODING_FORMAT -> One of MFAudioFormat_MP3 or MFAudioFormat_FLAC.
-MP3 supports only 44100/48000 2 channel output.
+* AUDIO_ENCODING_FORMAT -> One of MFAudioFormat_MP3 or MFAudioFormat_FLAC or MFAudioFormat_AAC.
+MP3 and AAC support only 44100/48000 2 channel output.
-* f -> target file name (MP3/FLAC for audio only, MP4/ASF else)
+* f -> target file name (MP3/FLAC/AAC for audio only, MP4/ASF else)
 * fps -> Frames per second
 * NumThreads -> Threads for the video encoder, 0 default.
 Can be 0-16.
 * Qu -> If >= 0 and <= 0, Quality Vs Speed video factor